- Professor Nick Prior

 Topics interested in supervising

 My research interests span the broad field of culture but I have a particular interest in popular music, contemporary media, including the relationship between digital technology and popular music production, changing forms of cultural expertise, technological mediations and everyday practices.
-I would welcome proposals from research students with interests in the sociology of culture, but particularly in the following three fields: 1) popular music, technology and contemporary sonic cultures; 2) digital culture, media and "new" media; 3) cultural theory, particularly the cultural sociology of Pierre Bourdieu.
-I am currently supervising students whose topics span a broad range of topics across culture, including video gaming; web 2.0.; comedy, taste and the work of Pierre Bourdieu; popular music scenes and practices; music technology and the case of sampling; visual art and the case of portraiture; rock music and technology in Taiwan; technological innovation and fields.
+I would welcome proposals from research students with interests in the sociology of culture, but particularly in the following four fields: 1) Popular music, technology and contemporary sonic cultures.
+2) Digital culture, media and "new" media.
+3) Cultural theory, particularly the cultural sociology of Pierre Bourdieu.
+4) Japanese popular culture and music.

 If you are interested in being supervised by Nick Prior, please see the links below for more information: